null Skip to main content

 On April 18, 1775, Paul Revere took his historic ride to warn the people of Lexington and Concord that the British were coming.
 It’s one of the most famous tales from the Revolutionary War, popularized and romanticized in a poem by Henry Wadsworth Longfellow.

 Born in Boston, Paul Revere was a leader in the patriot group known as The Sons of Liberty, whose members participated in the Boston Tea Party.
 In 1774, he was hired by the Boston committee of Correspondence and the Massachusetts Committee of Safety to work as an express rider.
-In that role, he would carry news, messages, and copies of resolutions to and from New York and Philadelphia.
+In that role, he carried news, messages, and copies of resolutions to and from New York and Philadelphia.

 In the spring of 1775, British Army soldiers were stationed in Boston, where their numbers had grown since the Boston Tea Party.
 The British planned to disarm the residents of the Massachusetts colony and imprison its leaders.